-The seabed of the Pacific Ocean across the CCZ gradually increases in depth (from 3,500 m to over 6,000 m) and age (10 to 100 million years) as it spreads to the west from the East Pacific Rise.
+The seabed of the Pacific Ocean across the CCZ gradually increases in depth (from 3,500 m to over 6,000 m) and age (10 to 100 million years) as it spreads to the west from the east.
 Most of the seabed is characterized by north-south abyssal hills with widths of several kilometers and heights of up to hundreds of meters.
 In the CCZ, there are some localized seamount features, but these are much less common than the smaller abyssal hills.
 Water temperatures decrease from around 25 °C in surface waters to around 1.5 °C at the seabed, and there is little sunlight reaching below 1,000 m.

 The nodule fields of the CCZ, which contain a wide range of nodule sizes and for which abundances of 15 kg/m2 (wet kilograms per meter squared) or higher are not uncommon, have been assessed to contain resources of 274 million tons of nickel, 44 million tons of cobalt, 6 billion tons of manganese and 226 million tons of copper [3].
 This, in the case of nickel and cobalt, corresponds to roughly two and three times the current global terrestrial reserve base, respectively.
-The mean composition of nodules across four
+The mean composition of nodules across four different nodule fields is roughly 28.4% manganese, 1.3% nickel,